perfanalytics/pose2sim/README.md

 > **_News_: Version 0.9:**\
 > **Pose estimation with RTMPose is now included in Pose2Sim!**\
-> **Other recently added features**: Automatic camera synchronization, multi-person analysis, Blender visualization, Marker augmentation.
+> **Other recently added features**: Automatic camera synchronization, multi-person analysis, Blender visualization, Marker augmentation, Batch processing.
 <!-- Incidentally, right/left limb swapping is now handled, which is useful if few cameras are used;\
 and lens distortions are better taken into account.\ -->
 > To upgrade, type `pip install pose2sim --upgrade` (note that you need Python 3.9 or higher).